willstrach/UnexceptionalResponses/docs/Using-with-Mediatr.md

 > [← Go back](./Index.md)
 # Using with Mediatr
-The initial demand for this package cam from my own use of Mediatr, and my dislike for the usage of Exceptions in control flow.
+The initial demand for this package came from my own use of Mediatr, and my dislike for the usage of Exceptions in control flow.
 The classes and helpers in this package remove the need for this, making your apps more performant and readable.

 ## Using as a request's response type
 Use the [response classes](./Response-classes.md) as you would any other response type.
 You can then return a successful instance using the `Success` method.